The Pushkar Fair dates are 28th October - 05th November 2017.

 This is when all the activities with camels and other cattle will take place - the cattle trading, camel races, as well as various shows and competitions etc.

-The best days are going to be the Nov 18th - Nov 22nd: Cultural Fair.
+Nov 2th - 5th November: Cultural Fair.
 This is when all the government sponsored cultural activities will take place.
 There will be folk dance shows, music performances, and other similar activities.
 Please bear in mind that you will get to experience (much more comfortably) similar performances at a number of the hotels we use during your exploration of India.
 Most agency's take you to the Fair on these dates despite the fact that most of the cattle and villagers have already left Pushkar.